UsmanAttiq7/GoLang-Microservice-Task/Readme.md

 # GO GRPC Microservices
-This repository contains 3 microservices:
+This repository contains 3 GRPC microservices:
  * **User Service**: This service is responsible for user management.
  * **Booking Service**: This service is responsible for booking management.
  * **Ride Service**: This service is responsible for ride management.